 In Pursuit of Peace

-During the holiday season I’m often reminded of what the angels declared when the Son of God was born in Bethlehem over two thousand years ago.
+During the holiday season, we are often reminded of what the angels declared when the Son of God was born in Bethlehem over two thousand years ago.
 Luke 2:14 says, “Glory to God in the highest, and on earth peace, goodwill toward men!”
 The New Living Translation of this verse reads, “Glory to God in highest heaven, and peace on earth to those with whom God is pleased.”
 Jesus came to reconcile all sinners to the Father but that doesn’t happen to everyone by default.
 One must choose to be in right standing with God.

 Most everyone wants peace in their house and for their country.
 They should begin by looking to the Prince of Peace (Isaiah 9:6).
 Jesus said in John 14:27, “Peace I leave with you, My peace I give to you; not as the world gives do I give to you.
 Let not your heart be troubled, neither let it be afraid.”
 He also said in John 16:33, “These things I have spoken to you, that in Me you may have peace.”

 The Bible is full of other verses associating Jesus with peace.
 The Lord often said to His disciples “Peace to you!”
-He rebuked a windy sea by saying, “Peace, be still!”
+He rebuked a windy sea by declaring, “Peace, be still!”
 (Mark 4:39) After the woman with the issue of blood received her healing, Jesus told her, “Go in peace.”
 (Luke 8:48) Many of the epistles began with the greeting, “Grace to you and peace from God the Father and our Lord Jesus Christ.”

 Of course, following Jesus comes with a cost.
 If you’ve been a disciple for any length of time, then you soon found out not everyone was thrilled with your decision to become a Christian.
 You probably had friends and even family members shun you.
 The Lord made this paradoxical statement in Matthew 10:34-36…